muenzpraeger/salesforce-einstein-platform-apex/README.md

 ## Prerequisites

 For using the wrapper you'll need to fulfill the following requirements:
-* Access to a Salesforce org that as **minimum API version 41**, i. e. a Developer Edition or a scratch org (you can [signup here for free](https://developer.salesforce.com/signup) if you don't have one).
+* Access to a Salesforce org, i. e. a Developer Edition or a scratch org (you can [signup here for free](https://developer.salesforce.com/signup) if you don't have one).
 * An API account for Salesforce Einstein Platform.

 Please find the detailed instructions for how to setup access to the [Einstein Platform API here](https://metamind.readme.io/docs/what-you-need-to-call-api).